 At one point, I mentioned that I had successfully weaned my daughter off formula.
 Adhunika Prakash (Founder, BSIM) requested me to share my story under the group’s weaning off formula post.
 I did and so many people liked and appreciated me.
 It felt like a pat on my back for something that I had put everything into.
 It felt out of this world.

 9. Joining a support group to help mothers through your experience and knowledge is commendable.
 Tell us about your journey from a member to an admin on BSIM.

 I joined the Mumbai chapter of BSIM.
-Coincidentally, the admin there was stepping down and wanted volunteers to conduct meet-ups in Mumbai.
+Coincidentally, they wanted volunteers to conduct meet-ups in Mumbai as the admin there was stepping down.
 I volunteered.
 Adhunika took me through the BSIM guidelines for meet-ups and I conducted them in various parts of the city.
 Meanwhile, I was actively answering queries in the group.
-After a while, I was asked to be a Peer Counselor (PC), then a moderator and now an admin.
+I was then asked to be a Peer Counselor (PC), followed by a moderator and now an admin.

 10. It goes without saying that weaning off formula was one of the toughest parts of your journey.
 What other challenges did you face?

 I am not sure if there was any obstacle that I did not face.
-Engorgement, sore, cracked and bleeding nipples, perceived low supply, milk blisters, plugged ducts, deep gashes on nipples during teething and how can I forget the numerous myths that I was subjected to.
+There was engorgement, sore, cracked and bleeding nipples, perceived low supply, milk blisters, plugged ducts, deep gashes on nipples during teething and how can I forget the numerous myths that I was subjected to.

 11. How was your experience with nursing in public (NIP)?

 For the first 10 months, I rarely went out as I was depressed.
 And breastfeeding was still not easy.
 If I did have to step out, we nursed in the car, available nursing room or at the doctor’s clinic.